915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ##### Record final exam results

 ###### Starting situation
-The teacher is able to grade the final exam taken by the students in their final year.
+The final exam session has ended.
+The teachers responsible of the final exams log into their accounts.

 ###### Normal
-1. Teacher logs in to his account.
-2. Teachers should see a list of the students that took the final exam and their work on it.
+1. Teachers should see a list of the students that took the final exam and their work on it.
-3. Teachers grade each final exam.
+2. Teachers grade each final exam.
 There should be 2 possible final states :
 - passed -> if the student solved correctly more than 50% of the exam
 - failed -> if the student did not attend the exam or did not get the minimum required points
 4. Teachers make the grades publicly available.